 Changing the sway bar link on a Cadillac is an easy job that can be completed in about two hours.

-To change Cadillac sway bar links you will need a few basic tools.
-Instructions are the same for passenger and driver side sway bar link.
+To change Cadillac sway bar links, you will need a few basic tools.
+Instructions are the same for passenger and driver-side sway bar links.

 - Clunking noise